 The Scope of the Study

-Now in the study, we researched a 24 month period from December 2014 to November 2016 and ONLY included stories in which someone was injured or killed and unfortunately these tragic stories were not that hard to find.
-I originally tasked our research team with finding 100 stories.
+In the study, we researched 24 months from December 2014 to November 2016 and ONLY included stories in which someone was injured or killed, and unfortunately, these tragic stories were not that hard to find.
+I initially tasked our research team with finding 100 stories.
 It didn't take long.

-THE PRICE OF NEGLIGENCE
+THE PRICE OF NEGLIGENT DISCHARGES

-Now you may be saying to yourself that you are not one of the people who handles a firearm incorrectly.
+Now you may be saying to yourself that you are not one of the people who mishandle a firearm.
 You follow all of the safety precautions with both handling your gun as well as storing it.
-There is no way that you are going to have an accident like those we are speaking about here.
-However, just because you are being safe doesn't mean that the danger is gone.
-In fact, we have found that it may be far from gone.
+There is no way you could have an accident like those we are speaking about here.
+However, just because you are safe doesn't mean that the danger is gone.
+We have found that it may be far from gone.

 Think about that the next time you walk into a public gun range filled with strangers.